 A part of this energy is used to remove the electron from the metal atom’s grasp and the rest is given to the ejected electron as kinetic energy.
-Electrons emitted from underneath the metal surface lose some of the kinetic energy during collision.
+Electrons emitted from underneath the metal surface lose some kinetic energy during the collision.
 But the surface electrons carry all the kinetic energy imparted by the photon and have the maximum kinetic energy.

 We can write this mathematically as:

 = energy required to eject an electron (work function) + Maximum kinetic energy of the electron